Regional development of Basic Infrastructure Activities (BIAs), which operate as to public licenses, is also much needed by SMEs.

 According to FT.com - representatives of US Authorities do acknowledge lack of information about today’s "Community Banking", which contribute more than others to the real economy.
 This is also true in other Parts of the World.

-A sub group of “Community Banking” are “Utility Banks”, like mutual saving & loans, credit unions and building societies are based respectively on deposits and bond issues – to lend against collateral.
+A sub group of “Community Banking” are “Utility Banks”, like mutual saving & loans, credit unions and building societies based respectively on deposits and bond issues – to lend against collateral.
 Needless to say - they deal primarily with CREDIT-/ DEBT INSTRUMENTS.

-The CVN-approach can reach into the real economies of regions by means of Regional Network Partners (RNPs) exercising the role of trustee/fiduciaries in peer-to-peer relations with owners/enterprisers and investors of Small and Mid-sized Enterprises (SMEs), hereunder family-owned firms, as well as directors of regional basic infrastructure activities.
+The CVN-approach can reach into the real economies of maritime regions by means of Regional Network Partners (RNPs) exercising the role of trustee/fiduciaries in peer-to-peer relations with owners/enterprisers and investors of Small and Mid-sized Enterprises (SMEs), hereunder family-owned firms, as well as directors of regional basic infrastructure activities.
 Most SMEs and regional basic infrastructure are not "Names" in media and financial markets.
 Therefore they may be underserved by transaction-fee driven, central financial players.

 SMEs stand for more than 80% of BNP in developed nations and an even larger share of Job creation.
-Such initiatives can reposition Investment-/Merchant Services and assemble liable capital from many.
+Such initiatives can reposition Investment-/Merchant Services and position CVN-Approach to assemble liable capital from many.
 Thereby capacities can be built by spreading risk – to facilitate access to needed intermediate financing - and get in place needed EQUITY CAPITAL.

 As already mentioned above - there is also a need of affordable access to confidants and trustees / fiduciaries, like those of Bankier.co, who act as a "Wedge" - always at arm's length to insurers, brokers, banks and fund managers.
 Thereby Bankier.co can contribute to financial reform; namely:

-2. Separation of the roles and impartiality;
+2. Separation of the roles to achieve impartiality;

 3. Financial innovation; i. e. with social impact.